 C. Chair.
 The Chair shall have the duties and responsibilities set forth in the RTF charter, bylaws, and operations manual maintained by the RTF in addition to such other responsibilities as the Council or RTF shall assign.

 D. Vice-Chair.
 The Vice-Chair shall have the duties and responsibilities set forth in the RTF charter, bylaws, and operations manual in addition to such other responsibilities as the Council or RTF shall assign.
-In addition, the Vice-Chair shall serve as the liaison with the Council’s Director of Administration and Finance who oversees the RTF’s financial affairs, including, but not limited to, audits, financial records, and financial reporting.

 ARTICLE VI SUBCOMMITTEES